kn5225/handcast/README.md

 An extensible embedded input pipeline that translates physical distance metrics into real-time system-wide macros and native application controls using hardware-in-the-loop processing.

-> **Development Sprint:** July 10, 2026 (completed in a single 8-hour session)
+> **Development Sprints:** July 10, 2026 (4 PM – 11 PM) and July 15/16, 2026 (9 PM – 1 AM)

 ---

-## The 8-hour sprint challenge
+## The sprint challenge

-HandCast was designed, wired, programmed, and deployed in a single, continuous hack sprint on **July 10, 2026**.
-The goal was to evaluate how rapidly a fully integrated, low-latency physical-to-digital pipeline could be built from scratch.
+HandCast was designed, wired, programmed, and deployed across two focused hack sprints.
+The first session on **July 10** established the core pipeline and the Python script with pyserial; the second session on **July 15** was focused on debugging the AHK script from the first session and completing overall testing of the project.
+The goal was to evaluate how rapidly a fully integrated, low-latency physical-to-digital pipeline could be built and iterated on in short, intensive bursts.

-By executing the firmware, Python serialization logic, and Windows OS macro drivers as parallel subsystems, the entire ecosystem went from wires on a desk and basic pre-written Python games on a laptop to an optimized, functional interface before the day ended.
+By executing the firmware, Python serialization logic, and Windows OS macro drivers as parallel subsystems, the entire ecosystem went from wires on a desk and basic pre-written Python games on a laptop to an optimized, functional interface across these two sessions.

 ---